Big Chris Flores: The Rehab Studio

-In 2008, Big Chris produced and mixed a score written by Velvet Revolver guitarist/ex-Guns N' Roses guitarist Slash, for a movie called This is Not A Movie, which was released in Mexico and Europe in January 2011, and is soon to be released in the United States.
-Immediately after the music production of This is Not A Movie, Big Chris and Slash started pre-production on Slash's first self-titled solo album, where Big Chris did production throughout the album, along with Eric Valentine, Kid Rock and Kevin Churko, which included production, keyboards and programming on one of the hit singles featuring Fergie called Beautiful Dangerous.
+In 2008, Big Chris produced and mixed a score written by Velvet Revolver guitarist/ex-Guns N' Roses guitarist Slash, for a movie called This is Not a Movie, which was released in Mexico and Europe in January 2011, and is soon to be released in the United States.
+Immediately after the music production of This is Not a Movie, Big Chris and Slash started pre-production on Slash's first self-titled solo album, where Big Chris did production throughout the album, along with Eric Valentine, Kid Rock and Kevin Churko, which included production, keyboards and programming on one of the hit singles featuring Fergie called Beautiful Dangerous.

-Big Chris continues to record, produce and mix at his production studio in L.A. called The Rehab studio.
-Recent projects include Miss Bang Bang's single and music video Punch Drunk Loverfeaturing Slash acting as engineer for Rihanna's single, Rock Star 101 featuring Slash, as well as Bun B's album, Trill OG.
+Big Chris continues to record, produce and mix at his production studio in L.A. called "The Rehab Studio".
+Recent projects include Miss Bang Bang's single and music video Punch Drunk Lover featuring Slash acting as engineer for Rihanna's single, Rock Star 101 featuring Slash, as well as Bun B's album, Trill OG.
 He is also co-writing and producing songs with Jeff Foskett, among others.